An understanding of Child Psychology has applications in a very wide range of Jobs.

 Teachers, Play leaders, Child Care Workers, Toy manufacturers and retailers; to mention only a few; all need to understand and apply child psychology. in their day to day work.

-For many people, the starting point can be a certificate or diploma course, coupled with work in a related job -perhaps as a play leader, tutor, youth worker or family counsellor.
+For many people, the starting point can be a short course, certificate or diploma course, coupled with work in a related job -perhaps as a play leader, tutor, youth worker sports coach, family counsellor; or even something as simple as running children's parties or working in a toy shop.

 Typical Jobs or Career Paths